Spafic/php_jsonplaceholder_data_manager/README.md

 # JSON Placeholder Data Manager :book:

-A PHP library for managing data from the JSON Placeholder API.
+**A PHP project that fetches data from JSONPlaceholder and organizes it into tables.
+This project provides user-specific access to data, including user information, posts, and comments.**

 ------------------------------------------------------